-Low stakes grammar and vocabulary tests, assessment for learning activities, targeted questioning and a range of pair, group and whole class work

-There are two formal assessment points:
+Assessment: Low stakes grammar and vocabulary tests, assessment for learning activities, targeted questioning and a range of pair, group and whole class work There are two formal assessment points:

-Assessment Point 1 - January - listening, reading and writing
+Assessment Point 1 - December - Listening, reading and writing

-All topics covered in Y7 so far
+All topics covered in Y8 so far and those covered in Y7 too

-Assessment Point 2 - May - listening, reading and writing
+Assessment Point 2 - - May - listening, reading and writing

-All topics covered in Y7 so far
+All topics covered in Y8 so far and those covered in Y7 too

-Mutual respect and tolerance - students build their cultural capital and learn to respect other cultures and tolerate different ways of life.

-Character - Resilience is needed to prosper in MFL.
+Mutual respect and tolerance - students build their cultural capital and learn to respect others Character - Resilience is needed to prosper in MFL.

-Moral and social development - Students work in pairs and groups and learn to respect each other's ideas and opinions.
+Moral and social development - Students work together respecting each other's ideas.
 Cultural development - Cultural capital is the currency of MFL.

-Phonics and Pronunciation practice, vocabulary acquisition and the obtaining of grammatical knowledge will continue to be built upon and enhanced in Year 8, so that the students are able to develop further understanding of the key principles of learning a language, whilst tackling new topics and further developing their comprehension and communication skills.
+How is my knowledge further developed in Year 9?
+Phonics and pronunciation practice, vocabulary acquisition and the obtaining of grammatical knowledge will continue to be built upon and enhanced in Year 9, so that the students are able to develop further understanding of the key principles of learning a language, whilst tackling new topics and further developing their comprehension and communication skills, ready to embark on the GCSE course in Y10.